slevithan/regex/README.md

 ### Definition groups

 The syntax `(?(DEFINE)…)` can be used at the end of a regex to define subpatterns for use by reference only.
-This enables writing regexes in a more grammatical and maintainable way.
+When combined with the use of [subroutines](#subroutines), this enables writing regexes in a grammatical way that improves readability and maintainability.

-> Named groups within definition groups don't appear on the `groups` object of matches.
+> Groups defined within definition groups don't appear on the `groups` object of matches.

 Example: